fabriceT/obsession/README.md

 The default Openbox session launches openbox-autostart which launches openbox-xdg-autostart, a python script.
 This script requires python-xdg library to run and, of course, python.
-The python-xdg dependency is sometimes missed by packagers, so Openbox may or may not autostarts programs.
+The python-xdg dependency is sometimes missed by packagers, so Openbox may or may not autostart programs.
 Xdg-autostart doesn't have this problem.

 It was fun to code an autostart program, and it had to be included in